History of the nude in art: Neoclassicism

 Perseus with the Head of Medusa (1800), by Antonio Canova, Vatican Museums.

-The rise of the bourgeoisie after the French Revolution favored the resurgence of classical forms, more pure and austere, as opposed to the ornamental excesses of Baroque and Rococo, identified with the aristocracy.
+The rise of the bourgeoisie after the French Revolution favored the resurgence of classical forms, more pure and austere, as opposed to the ornamental excesses of the Baroque and Rococo, which were identified with the aristocracy.
 This atmosphere of appreciation of the classical Greco-Roman legacy was influenced by the archaeological discovery of Pompeii and Herculaneum, together with the dissemination of an ideology of perfection of classical forms by Johann Joachim Winckelmann, who postulated that in Ancient Greece there was perfect beauty, generating a myth about the perfection of classical beauty that still conditions the perception of art today.

-The neoclassical nude recovered the forms of Greco-Roman antiquity, but devoid of its spirit, of its ideal character, of its exemplary ethos, to recreate itself only in pure form, detached from life, which ultimately resulted in a cold and dispassionate art, which would be prolonged in academicism with a sense of almost repetitive recurrence, in which the study of the classics prevented the artist's own personal expression, a fact that was fought by the avant-garde spirit of art since impressionism, the first rupturist movement.
+The neoclassical nude recovered the forms of Greco-Roman antiquity, but devoid of its spirit, of its ideal character, of its exemplary ethos, to recreate itself only in pure form, detached from life, which ultimately resulted in a cold and dispassionate art, which would be prolonged in academicism with a sense of almost repetitive recurrence, in which the study of the classics prevented the artist's own personal expression.
+The avant-garde spirit of art fought this fact since impressionism, the first rupturist movement.
 In the artists of this period—such as Girodet and Prud'hon—a curious mixture of classicism and a certain mannerist air can be perceived—especially due to the influence of Correggio—which produced works that, although they wanted to revive the old classicism, were decontextualized and timeless.

-Jacques-Louis David was the main driving force of neoclassicism, with an apparently academic style, but passionate and brilliant, with an intellectual sobriety that does not prevent a beautiful and colorful execution.
+Jacques-Louis David was the main driving force of neoclassicism, with an apparently academic style but passionate and brilliant, and with an intellectual sobriety that does not prevent beautiful, colorful execution.
 A politician as well as a painter, his defense of neoclassicism made him the aesthetic current of revolutionary and Napoleonic France.
-Between 1775 and 1780 he lived in Rome, where he was inspired by ancient statuary, Raphael and Poussin, who led him to classicism, with a severe and balanced style of great technical purity.
+Between 1775 and 1780, he lived in Rome, where he was inspired by ancient statuary, Raphael, and Poussin, who led him to classicism, with a severe and balanced style of great technical purity.
 Among his works stand out: The Loves of Paris and Helen (1788), The Death of Marat (1793), The Intervention of the Sabine Women (1799), Leonidas at Thermopylae (1814), Cupid and Psyche (1817), Mars Being Disarmed by Venus (1824), etc.

 Leonidas at Thermopylae (1814), by Jacques-Louis David, Louvre Museum, Paris.